RM07/Python-Learning/README.md

 # Python-Learning
-My experience as well as study material for learning python
+My experience as well as study material for learning python was amazing.